NavyamshG/NavyamshG/README.md

 left many unanswered questions, and I trawled to know more about the magic behind such accurate statistics. *My interest in Cricket also got me interested in its statistics.* However, it was only when I came across ‘Data science’ that I hit the ultimate jackpot when I realized that what I had viewed as magic was indeed sorcery, the sorcery of Data scientists.
-As I kept exploring, I could see how ‘Data Science’ have contributed significantly to creating, maintaining and utilizing data related across industries.

 </div>
 ---